 How long does it take to prepare an expert report on Peruvian law?

-In what language are expert reports prepared?
+In what language are expert reports on Peruvian law prepared?

 Can the expert testify in addition to providing a written report?